 At Emerging America, we focus on resources for teachers of History, Social Studies, and Civics.
-So in this post we feature resources for teachers who are rapidly retooling curricula for remote learning and enrichment for students sheltering at home.
-Also find resources to meet the needs of ALL learners, including students with disabilities, English learners, and others–listed below in the Resources for Schools section.
+So on this regularly updated page, we feature resources for teachers who are retooling curricula for students learning from home, and for students navigating a changing environment no matter where teaching and learning happens.
+Please see the "Featured Resources" box below for notable new additions or timely highlights.

 For upcoming webinars and other time-sensitive events, check the most recent issue of the weekly History eNews (click here).

 Headings for the annotated resources below include (click to jump ahead):

 Compendiums of links • Equity for Complex Learners: Resources for PD, IEP & 504 Standards in Online Learning, Student Needs • Online Learning Platforms